Ezaj24/SkillTrack-App/README.md

 Version 1 is complete and stable

 📊 Project Status
 SkillTrack v1 is finished.
-Future improvements may include animations, onboarding, charts, or reminders..
+Future improvements may include animations, onboarding, charts, or reminders.